 Truth is sometimes stranger than fiction.
 Explore these fascinating stories about real people.
 Books are suggested for Kindergarten, but remember that each Reader is different, and might find something interesting at another level.

-A picture book introduction to the life of the mid-twentieth-century aviation and auto racing pioneer describes her fascination with vehicles during childhood and the daring achievements that earned her the title, "First Lady of Firsts.".
+This picture book introduction to the life of the mid-twentieth-century aviation and auto racing pioneer, describing her fascination with vehicles during childhood and the daring achievements that earned her the title "First Lady of Firsts."

 The inspiring true story of Florence Mills chronicles her birth to former slaves, her discovery at an early age that she loved to sing, and how her sweet, bird-like voice catapulted her all the way to the stages of 1920s Broadway.
 Additionally, readers will discover how she supported works by her fellow black performers while heralding a call for their civil rights.